pitastrudl/wekanwiki/Integrations.md

 Most are these are already available at [Sandstorm](https://sandstorm.io).

-Following are for Source/Docker installs etc:
+Following are for Source/Docker installs.

 [Google/GitHub/OAuth](https://github.com/wekan/wekan/issues/234)